15 miles of RACING on the scenic Mississippi River

 All racers must fully check in by 9:00 am in order to sign a race participation waiver, receive race numbers, and instructions on staging boats.
 A mandatory race safety meeting will occur at 9:00 am.
 Note: those registering the day of the race should come even earlier.
 The race will begin at 9:30 am and depending on the number of racers, the start may be staged by boat class or race experience at the discretion of the race director.
 Race organizers will have the check-in booths set up by 7:00 am.

-All paddlers will complete an online waiver at this link:
+All paddlers will complete an online waiver.
+Please use this link to fill out the online ACA waiver.

 Age of Racers